 Sussex County Issues

-Tips for Presenting at Board of Commissioners’ Meeting
+Tips for Presenting at Public Meetings

 What to say.
 Whatever you feel strongly about.
 Here are some examples of focal points: